1.1.1 School Team Players

 2.8.4 Roster Changes

-Roster changes may be made at any point during or in-between seasons except during live matches and once the playoffs have begun.
-There is a 24-hour grace period from when a player is added to a roster before they will be permitted to play in official matches.
+Roster changes may be made at any point during or in-between seasons except once a match has been made, during live matches and after the end of the regular season.
+No roster changes will be permitted during the playoffs.
 Roster changes are prohibited for single player and partnered (duo) game tournaments.

 If the minimum of 32 tournament registrants is not reached, prizing for that tournament may be revoked.